-Early in 1997, Richard began working with the Knoll design team to produce a photo exhibit at the Cranbrook Academy of Art Museum in Bloomfield Hills, MI. for a June design symposium.
+In January 1997, Richard began working with Knoll Furniture to produce a photo exhibit for a summer design symposium at the Cranbrook Academy of Art Museum in Bloomfield Hills, MI.
 Afterwards the exhibit began traveling:

 A refreshed version, “Make It Hot(rod): Automotive Hollywood" traveled out West to the Temecula Valley Museum in Southern California where it was hosted from March to April, 2013 to celebrate the big annual Rod Run event.
 Local media testimonials:

 The museum quality exhibit was also displayed, below, at the Waterfront Pavilion in West Palm Beach, Fla.

 2005 Automotive Hall of Fame testimonial, "Grandson Richard Earl, who has spent much of the last decade bringing the memory and accomplishments of Harley Earl to the forefront, created the display.
 He says an appreciation of the underlying strengths of the automotive industry as it is today requires an equal appreciation of the historical reality."